linode/ansible_linode/docs/modules/account_availability_list.md

 # account_availability_list

 List Account Availabilities.
-No filters can be sent to API currently.
+No filter can be sent to the API currently.
 Only count is definable.

 - [Examples](#examples)
 - [Parameters](#parameters)